 Once you are on the Island, or its capital Port Blair you have plenty of options to get away from hustle bustle of the city.
-Andaman and Nicobar Islands are a group of over 300 small and big islands and many of them are literally off-the-grid locations.
+Andaman and Nicobar Islands are a group of over 300 small and big islands and many of them are literally Off the grid locations in India.
 You could choose between plenty of islands and their near virgin beaches, but don’t go without proper research since some islands are inhabited by indigenous tribes which resist any outside contact.

 Andaman and Nicobar islands are an ideal destination to get off the grid and unwind.

 Kutch, synonymous with the Great Rann of Kutch is a huge salt desert, stretching over 10,000 sq. kms.
 During monsoon season much of it remains submerged in water but begins to dry up by October.
 If you want to avoid tourists, avoid going in December and January.
 The tourist season runs until March but you can visit until April after which it becomes too hot to bear.
 During tourists season you get temporary erected accommodation which vary from basic to luxury but in other months you would be pretty much on your own.

 Dhordo about 90 KMs from Bhuj is at the edge of the desert and gateway to Kutch.
 Dhordo or village of Hodka could act as your base on this endeavour.

 10) Spiti Valley, Himachal Pradesh